frixk/MegaOfficeTool/README-GIT.md

     % git remote add origin git://yourdomain/yourrepo.git
     ```

- 3. Add a remote for the ZF repository and fetch it
+ 3. Add a remote for the MOT repository and fetch it

     ```sh
-    % git remote add zf2 https://github.com/zendframework/zf2.git
+    % git remote add MegaOfficeTool https://github.com/CodingMatters/MegaOfficeTool.git
-    % git fetch zf2
+    % git fetch MegaOfficeTool
     ```

- 4. Create a new branch for the ZF repository (named "zf/master" here)
+ 4. Create a new branch for the MOT repository (named "MegaOfficeTool/master" here)

     ```sh
-    % git checkout -b zf/master zf2/master
+    % git checkout -b MegaOfficeTool/master MegaOfficeTool/master
     ```

- 5. Create your master branch off the ZF branch, and push to your
+ 5. Create your master branch off the MegaOfficeTool branch, and push to your
     repository

     ```sh